Sanam Shetty

 Sanam Prasad Shetty is an Indian actress and model, who has worked predominantly in Tamil, Telugu and Malayalam films.
+In 2020, she was a contestant on the reality series Bigg Boss 4 Tamil.

 Career

-Born to a Tulu father and a Telugu mother in Bangalore, Shetty became interested in fashion shows while studying computer engineering in college.
+Born to Tulu father and a Telugu mother in Bangalore, Shetty became interested in fashion shows while studying computer engineering in college.
 In the mid-2000s, Shetty was initially recruited to model by fashion choreographer Prasad Bidapa and subsequently took part in the Miss Bangalore 2004 competition.
-Sanam later chose to pursue a career as a software engineer with companies including Tata Consultancy Services in 2006, and briefly moved to the United Kingdom to continue working in the area.
-During her time abroad, Sanam worked on amateur documentary films and became interested in acting opportunities.
-She was later re-introduced to Chennai's fashion scene by choreographer Ganesh Gurung and regularly modelled for brands in the city during the weekends, while working as a software engineer during the week.
 In 2010, Sanam, along with Arthi Venkatesh, were described by The New Indian Express as being among "the top models" in Chennai.

 Sanam was first cast in the Malayalam film Cinema Company (2012), but ended up making her feature film debut through the Tamil science fiction film, Ambuli (2012), which garnered attention for being the first digital stereoscopic Tamil film.
 Set in the 1970s, Sanam portrayed a young college girl who becomes caught up in mysterious happenings in a village.
 The film opened to mixed reviews in February 2012 after a low-profile release at the box office.
 Sanam continued to receive acting offers and completed a series of low-profile films including the Tamil-Malayalam bilingual project Ravu (2013) by Ajit Ravi Pegasus, Maayai (2013) and Vilaasam (2014), all of which went unnoticed at the box office.
 A more high-profile film she featured in during the period was the Mammootty-starrer Daivathinte Swantham Cleetus (2014), where she portrayed a supporting role.
 Sanam was also set to make her debut in Telugu films through veteran director K. Raghavendra Rao's Intinta Anamayya, playing a "NRI rockstar with a very modern outlook".
 However, despite completing production, the film was never released.
 She had also signed on to play the lead role in a female-centric film by Aabavanan, where she would play a martial arts expert, though the film was later dropped.